Fliplet/fliplet-cli/docs/API/components/form-builder.md

-# Fliplet Form Builder JS APIs
+# Form Builder JS APIs

 These public JS APIs will be automatically available in your screens once a **Form Builder** component is dropped into such screens.